chaofengqing/chao_lab/content/_index.md

         label: Get in touch
         url: https://chaofengqing.github.io/chao_lab/contact
       text: |-
         **Welcome!
-Chao Lab is about everything related to Bayesian model, demography, and global health.**
+Chao Lab is about everything related to Bayesian modeling, demography, and global health.**

         In this website, you can get to know my research and my lab.